German Shepherd puppy being taken outside for potty training

 What should I do if my puppy has an accident in the house?

-If you see it happening, calmly interrupt, take the puppy outside, and praise when they finish in the correct spot.
-If you find an accident later, quietly clean it with an enzyme cleaner and review your routine—no scolding or punishment.
-Focus on preventing the next mistake rather than dwelling on the last one.
+If you catch it happening, calmly interrupt, go outside immediately, then praise when your puppy finishes in the correct spot.
+If you find it later, quietly clean with an enzyme cleaner and tighten up supervision and schedule—no scolding or punishment.